z3f1r0/z3f1r0.github.io/_writeups/2023-07-17-bounty-hacker.md

 ```

 We have found two txt files.
-In one filw we find the username and in the other file a password list.
+In one file we find the username and in the other file a password list.

 ## Getting a shell
 With username and a password list we can use hydra to obtain a shell exploiting ssh service.